 How Do I Qualify for Medicare Low-Income Subsidy?

-To be eligible for a Medicare Low-Income Subsidy, you’ll need to meet certain income and resource requirements.
+To be eligible for a Medicare Low-Income Subsidy, you must meet certain income and resource requirements.
 Those over the limit might not qualify.
 But you can always re-apply if you’re denied the first time.

 If you feel your income is low, it’s worth submitting your application.
 If there are changes to your income, your benefits could reflect those changes.